 With such mild, often lovely (and seldom rainy) weather in the capital, there are loads of great things to do in Taipei in November.
 It is one of my personal favorite months for all types of sightseeing, exploration, and night market hopping.
 See my Taipei guide to plan your trip.

-Another great choice for fall foliage in Taipei is Maokong, where you can even observe the explosion of colors through a glass-bottom gondola (make sure to get in the line that says “Crystal Cabins” when boarding!)
+You may also be able to see a little fall foliage at Maokong, where you can even observe the colors through a glass-bottom gondola (make sure to get in the line that says “Crystal Cabins” when boarding!)
 While you’re in that part of town, the mild weather also makes it a pleasant month to stop in at the Taipei Zoo.

 The Taipei Digital Arts Festival will have various activities from November 3 to 26 in 2023.